FarronF/limerick-council-meetings/meetings/2018/04/09-Meeting of the Economic Development, Enterprise and Planning SPC/Minutes - Meeting of the Economic Development, Enterprise and Planning SPC - 12th February 2018.md

 policy statement and will factor same into any discussions/agreements with

-organisers of food related events.---
+organisers of food related events.
+---
 **Item 3**

 To consider adjourned Notice of Motion referred from full Council meeting on the 22nd